weaveworks/weave-gitops/README.md

 Available Commands:
-  add         Add a new Weave GitOps resource check       Validates flux compatibility completion  Generate the autocompletion script for the specified shell delete      Delete one or many Weave GitOps resources get         Display one or many Weave GitOps resources help        Help about any command update      Update a Weave GitOps resource upgrade     Upgrade to Weave GitOps Enterprise version     Display gitops version
+  beta        This component contains unstable or still-in-development functionality check       Validates flux compatibility completion  Generate the autocompletion script for the specified shell create      Creates a resource get         Display one or many Weave GitOps resources help        Help about any command version     Display gitops version

 Flags:
-  -e, --endpoint string            The Weave GitOps Enterprise HTTP API endpoint -h, --help                       help for gitops
+  -e, --endpoint WEAVE_GITOPS_ENTERPRISE_API_URL   The Weave GitOps Enterprise HTTP API endpoint can be set with WEAVE_GITOPS_ENTERPRISE_API_URL environment variable
+  -h, --help                                       help for gitops
       --insecure-skip-tls-verify                   If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
+      --kubeconfig string                          Paths to a kubeconfig.
+Only required if out-of-cluster.
-      --namespace string           The namespace scope for this operation (default "flux-system")
+      --namespace string                           The namespace scope for this operation (default "flux-system") -p, --password WEAVE_GITOPS_PASSWORD             The Weave GitOps Enterprise password for authentication can be set with WEAVE_GITOPS_PASSWORD environment variable
+  -u, --username WEAVE_GITOPS_USERNAME             The Weave GitOps Enterprise username for authentication can be set with WEAVE_GITOPS_USERNAME environment variable

 Use "gitops [command] --help" for more information about a command.
 ```